-Laser treatment has become increasingly popular over the last few years and now covers a wide variety of problems.
-You can have laser treatment on your hair, eyes, scars, and body to name a few places.
+Laser treatment has become increasingly popular over the last few years and now has a variety of uses.
+You can have laser treatment on your hair, eyes, to remove scars and stretch marks and for skin resurfacing.

 We deal with personal injury compensation claims under a no win no fee agreement.

 ENQUIRE ONLINE for no obligation advice on making a claim today.

 Laser surgery consists of a high-powered beam of light, known as intense pulsed light (IPL) being concentrated on the area to be treated.
 Laser surgery should only be carried out by an experienced or qualified professional (although, somewhat remarkably, this treatment can be performed by anyone, ever since the government deregulated the cosmetic use of laser and IPL equipment in 2010).

 Some laser treatments can leave the treated area sensitive or red for days after the treatment.
 There are different frequencies that each type of laser works best at, depending on the area it is being used on and the desired results.
 Your doctor should inform you of the risks before you have anything done.
 Sometimes however the settings of the laser equipment are fixed too high, causing injury.
 Some of the common issues that can arise are: